GitMarshallBill/docsfornems/gettingstarted/exercises/check_http.rst

   #.
 Click Add next to Advanced Services.
   #.
 Name your service: *Web Site (SSL)*
   #.
-Give it an alias: *Uptime of SSL Web Site*
+Give it a description: *Uptime of SSL Web Site*
   #.
+Set the check command to *check_http*
-Set the check period and notification period to 24x7
+  #.
+Set the check period and notification period to *24x7*
   #.
 In *assign advanced-service to hostgroup*, highlight the hostgroup we created (web_site_ssl) and press the green arrow to add it to the selected items list.
   #.
 Under *contact groups* be sure to add *admins* as well.
 Otherwise, you won’t receive notifications.
   #.
 Set your notifications as follows:

      - max check attempts: 10
      - check interval: 1
      - retry interval: 5
      - first notification delay: 10
      - notification interval: 30
      - notification options: w,u,c,r,f

   #.
 Finally, set your service parameters to: `-S -\\-sni`
   #.
 Save your advanced service.